VijayaKumarGavara/Task-Tracker/README.md

 # Task Tracker

 A task tracking application that allows users to manage their daily tasks efficiently.
-Built using [technologies used, e.g., JavaScript, Node.js, Express, etc.].

 ## Features
 - Add, edit, and delete tasks
 - Mark tasks as complete or pending